jurinho17-sv/my-portfolio-astro/src/content/posts/03-cs61a-week2.md

 > "Python provides special syntax to apply higher-order functions as part of executing a def statement, called a **decorator**."

+We place it with an `@` sign, just before the function that we want to define and it changes the behavior of the function to print out.

+So that we can see exactly what's happening and in what order as we execute the body of the function.

 Here is a trace, the most common example of Decorators:

 ```python